Coombes Holloway Halt railway station

-Coombes Holloway Halt railway station was a railway station in Halesowen, England, on the Great Western Railway & Midland Railway's Joint Halesowen Railway line from Old Hill to Longbridge.
+Coombes Holloway Halt railway station was a railway station in Halesowen, England, on the Great Western Railway and Midland Railway's Joint Halesowen Railway line from Old Hill to Longbridge.
 The station was intermediate stopping point between Halesowen and Old Hill, and was only ¾ of a mile from Old Hill station.
 It had a short lived life as a station of only 22 years.
 The station site is now covered by a small industrial unit, alongside which the disused embankment can be seen.